ccutrer/rspec-openhab-scripting/README.md

 specs or for writing rules) via a REPL, run `bundle console`.
 It will first load up the OpenHAB dependencies, and then load your items and rules in, then drop you into IRB.

+### Spec Writing Tips

+ * All items are reset to NULL before each spec.

 ## Configuration